djechlin/djechlin.github.io/_posts/2013-05-14-website-todo.md

 visibility: personal
 ---

-### Can we get a public/personal separation?

-Requirements:

-1. All posts have a visibility: <personal> or <public> on them.
-2. Personal ones display under echl.in/personal, which is like archive, and does not appear in site map.
-3. Personal posts do not appear in categories or in archive.

-### To-do
+### Build information and person

 1. Links to all public profiles (LinkedIn, GitHub, StackOverflow)
-3. Weak semblance of a "private" post.
-The "personal" category is still public but is basically too boring so that I want it on display
-4. Category descriptions should display from category page
+2. Get a professional picture
+3. Get a gravatar (pencil sketch?)
+4. Get posts on front page.
+Get introduction clipped and factored out

+### Make easier on me

+1. Can you get me.echl.in -> echl.in/me?
+2. You have begun code duplication; specifically the archives and categories page.
+This can be done in Jekyll.
+What you do is you factor out an include layer of those pages (somehow).
+3. Those header links at the top of the page should be local.
+Again, this is doable in Jekyll.
+They will take a prefix variable before being insert.

+### Bells and whistles

+1. Plug in Olark
+2. Figure out how the heck comments work
+3. Begin using Google Analytics.
+Note this is going to be part of getting readership.
-5. Customize CSS in some meaningful way
+4. Customize CSS in some meaningful way
-6. Posts should appear on front page
-7. Figure out how to manage comments (where do they go??)
-8. Plug in Olark
-9. Functional RSS feed, ideally split by category
+5. Functional RSS feed, ideally split by category
 10. Get rid of the annoying categories @ bottom of post

-Completed:
+### Completed

 1. Functional email
+2. Private / public post separation